The Texas Medical Center

 The Texas Medical Center is virtually a city within a city.
-The Texas Medical Center is comprised of 600 acres, most of which is located four miles south of Houston’s central business district.
+The e Texas Medical Center is comprised of 600 acres, most of which are located four miles south of Houston’s central business district.
 Facilities include 14 hospitals with over 6,500 licensed beds, two medical schools, four schools of nursing and additional facilities for medical and health education, research, and support services such as security, parking, child care and utilities.
-The Texas Medical Center also is a corporate entity providing services to its member institutions.
+The Texas Medical Center is also a corporate entity providing services to its member institutions.
 As a group, the Texas Medical Center institutions constitute the largest employer in Houston with over 73,000 employees.
-All of the facilities where the Pediatric Surgery Residents train are part of the Texas Medical Center.
+All of the facilities where the Pediatric Surgery Fellows train are part of the Texas Medical Center.